 And so, after three or four days, I think it was like a three-day seminar with Brian Tracy - now remember, this is my personal mentor.
 I came back home and Bret had been with the kids for those three days and I had been locked in a conference room with Brian Tracy and I think about 10 other individuals and I just couldn’t wait to drive home and just tell him absolutely every minute of every single day.
 The seminar ended late that Sunday and by the time I got home, Bret had already fallen asleep.
 But I was so excited.
 I could have driven home on my endorphins.

 So I crawled into bed and I started to shake him and I’m like, “I’m home, honey.
-I’m home.
+I’m home.”
 I’m like, “Oh, my gosh.
-I cannot wait to tell you about this whole experience.
-And he’s like, “Oh, you had a good time, honey?
+I cannot wait to tell you about this whole experience.”
+And he’s like, “Oh, you had a good time, honey?”
 I’m like, “It was amazing.
 Oh, my god.
 Oh, my god.
 Okay.
-I have to tell you.
-And he goes, “Honey, is this going to take a long time?
-And I was like, [“Woh, woh.
+I have to tell you.”
+And he goes, “Honey, is this going to take a long time?”
+And I was like, [“Woh, woh.”
 0:14:14].
 And then I just realized, I’m like, “Yeah.
-Why would this be exciting to him? you know.
+Why would this be exciting to him?” you know.
 I mean, I know he’s happy for me, but I would just kind of ruin that experience if I kind of went through every single moment of those last three days and selfishly assumed that he would be as excited as I was.
 In the same way that I probably wouldn’t be as excited to hear about every single moment and every single word and every single exchange between he and his mentor.

 So, my tip is to just remember that sometimes that excitement is just for you.
 So be prepared if people around aren’t nearly as enthusiastic to hear about your event as you were, to be a part of it.